About Us

 St Carthage’s Church is situated at 123 Royal Parade, Parkville, directly opposite residential colleges of The University of Melbourne

-People of the University must be able to bring their standards of excellence in their diverse fields of study to a community that searches and explores a quest for faith in today’s world.
+People of the University must be able to bring their diverse fields of study to a community that searches and explores a quest for faith in today’s world.

-The congregation of around 1000 people, gathers at three Sunday Masses, each with a distinctive focus be it reflective, family centered, or, a Celebration of the Eucharist for students in particular.
-The reformation of each celebration’s congregation has altered since the pandemic lockdown period and we await for more certainty around numbers for 2022.
+The congregation of around 300 people, gathers at either Saturday 6pm vigil mass or 10am Sunday mass, each with a distinctive focus be it reflective, family centered, or, a Celebration of the Eucharist for students in particular.
+The reformation of each celebration’s congregation has altered since the pandemic lockdown period and we await for more certainty around numbers as we gather in the name of Christ to attend his flock.

 The Parish group has a wide variety of group activities such as St Vincent de Paul Conference, the Feminist Theology Group, the Men’s Reading Group, the Women’s Review of Life and Prayer Group and the Parish Hospitality Group.